The Mergers & Acquisitions Review: United Kingdom

 i Takeover Panel: changes to the Takeover Code and practice

-In addition, while there have been no further legislative changes to the Code regarding the increased disclosure obligations, which, as outlined in the previous edition, came into force on 1 January 2018, there has been a shift in practice in reaction to this legislation.
+In addition, while there have been no further legislative changes to the Code regarding the increased disclosure obligations, which, as outlined in previous editions, came into force on 1 January 2018, there has been a shift in practice in reaction to this legislation.
 It has been noticeable that the Panel does now expect parties to disclose substantially more information – about, for example, the future of their business – than they may previously have been accustomed to providing.

 It is also worth considering how wider trends impact takeovers in practice.
 In particular, the increasing influence of the Pensions Regulator (which now has greater powers to intervene in transactions) and the global rise in protectionism are both likely to affect how takeovers are conducted.
-It is foreseeable that legislation will be updated in the future to reflect these trends, but in the meantime practitioners should consider how such changes may impact the structure of their transactions.
+It is foreseeable that legislation will be updated in the future to reflect these trends, but in the meantime, practitioners should consider how such changes may impact the structure of their transactions.

 On 17 October 2018, the Takeover Panel introduced a series of amendments to Rule 29 (on asset valuations).
 The amendments do not materially alter the current application of Rule 29; rather, the changes primarily codify existing practice and provide increased clarification.
 Subject to some remaining variations, the amendments broadly bring Rule 29 in line with Rule 28 (on profit forecasts).
 These variations include, for example, the requirement for parties to undertake asset valuations fully; unlike Rule 28, there is no cover for ordinary course profit forecasts, which enable parties to circumvent the reporting requirements under Rule 28.

-This growing focus on investment controls in the UK and elsewhere is becoming an increasingly important part of deal planning, with implications for deal strategies and timetables, and one that looks likely to be here to stay; however, it may also create opportunities for competitive advantage for bidders that do not trigger reviews or present prima facie national security concerns.
+This growing focus on investment controls in the United Kingdom and elsewhere is becoming an increasingly important part of deal planning, with implications for deal strategies and timetables, and one that looks likely to be here to stay; however, it may also create opportunities for competitive advantage for bidders that do not trigger reviews or present prima facie national security concerns.

 Foreign involvement in M&A transactions